Owen Daniels (American football): Houston Texans

-Daniels was drafted in the fourth round with the 98th overall pick in the 2006 NFL Draft.
+Daniels was selected in the fourth round with the 98th overall pick in the 2006 NFL draft.
 He earned the nickname "The Weatherman" as he majored in meteorology and appeared on the Madison area news delivering the local forecast.
-As a Professional, the moniker, "O.D." seems to have stuck amongst Texans fans, Houston media, and users of NFL-related message boards.

-In 2006, Daniels finished his rookie season with 34 receptions for 352 yards with five touchdowns.
+In Week 2, against the Indianapolis Colts, Daniels scored his first professional touchdown on a 33-yard reception.
+In Week 8, against the Tennessee Titans, Daniels had two receiving touchdowns in the 28–22 loss.
+In the 2006 season, Daniels finished his rookie season with 34 receptions for 352 yards with five touchdowns.
+He was named to the PFWA All-Rookie Team.

 Daniels completed the 2007 NFL season starting all 16 games with 63 receptions for 768 yards and three touchdowns.

-On November 2, 2008, Daniels had his "best game of his career", according to the Houston Chronicle, against the Minnesota Vikings with 11 receptions for 133 yards.
-On December 7, 2008, he and quarterback Matt Schaub combined for a 27-yard completion during a game-winning drive to defeat the Green Bay Packers.
-He completed the 2008 season with 70 receptions for 862 yards with a trip to the 2009 Pro Bowl.
-He and teammate Andre Johnson were considered the most prolific tight end-wide receiver combination in the NFL with 185 catches for 2,437 yards.
+On November 2, 2008, Daniels had his "best game of his career", according to the Houston Chronicle, against the Minnesota Vikings with 11 receptions for 133 yards in Week 9.
+On December 7, 2008, he and quarterback Matt Schaub combined for a 27-yard completion during a game-winning drive to defeat the Green Bay Packers in Week 14.
+In Week 16, against the Oakland Raiders, he had seven receptions for 111 receiving yards in the 27–16 loss.
+He completed the 2008 season with 70 receptions for 862 yards.
+He earned a nomination to the Pro Bowl.

-On November 1, 2009 in a game against the Buffalo Bills, Daniels tore his ACL and was placed on season ending injured reserve.
+In Week 7, against the San Francisco 49ers, Daniels had seven receptions for 123 receiving yards and one receiving touchdown in the 24–21 victory.
+On November 1, 2009, in a game against the Buffalo Bills, Daniels tore his ACL and was placed on season ending injured reserve.
+In the 2009 season, Daniels finished with 40 receptions for 519 receiving yards and five receiving touchdowns in eight games.

+In the 2010 season, Daniels finished with 38 receptions for 471 receiving yards and two receiving touchdowns in 11 games.

-On March 3, 2011 Daniels signed a 4 year $22 Million contract extension with the Houston Texans.
+On March 3, 2011, Daniels signed a four-year, $22 million contract extension with the Houston Texans.
+He had seven receptions for 100 receiving yards in the 20–19 victory over the Cincinnati Bengals in Week 14.
+In the 2011 season, Daniels finished with 54 receptions for 677 receiving yards and three receiving touchdowns.

+In the 2012 season, Daniels recorded 62 receptions for 716 receiving yards and six receiving touchdowns.
+Daniels was named to the Pro Bowl for his performance in the 2012 season.
+Daniels had a productive postseason.
+He had nine receptions for 91 yards in the Wild Card Round victory over the Cincinnati Bengals.
+In the Divisional Round, he had nine receptions for 81 receiving yards in the 41–28 loss to the New England Patriots.

+Daniels started out the 2013 season with two receiving touchdowns in the 31–28 victory over the San Diego Chargers.
+In the 2013 season, Daniels appeared in five games before going on Injured Reserve.
+He totaled 24 receptions for 252 yards and three touchdowns.

 On March 11, 2014, Daniels was released by the team.